-Jared has directed and taught at a number of conservatories and universities, and has been a visiting faculty member at Bulgaria's Krastyo Sarafov National Academy for Theatre and Film Arts in Sofia and Southwestern University in Georgetown, TX, among others.
-Among his early jobs, he was assistant to Bulgarian director Mladen Kiselov, with whom he had studied at Carnegie Mellon (BFA Directing), and then to American dramaturg Leon Katz, with whom he would later study at UCLA (MFA Playwriting).
+Among his early jobs, he he was assistant to Bulgarian director Mladen Kiselov, with whom he had studied at Carnegie Mellon (BFA Directing), and then to American dramaturg Leon Katz, with whom he would study at UCLA (MFA Playwriting).
 He was a resident artist at REMAP's predecessor, UCLA’s HyperMedia Studio, from 2001 to 2003.